 301-314-7790 | email@example.com

 Deborah joined the EA team in 2012 and enjoys being in the DC area.
 Her work focuses on managing the peer mentors, scholarships, registration, statistical reporting and several other operational functions in the office.
+She coordinates all outreach activities and can be contacted for presentation requests.
 She works with the Freshmen Abroad and Terrapin Take Off programs, specifically designed for incoming first-year students as well.
 She received her bachelor’s degrees in French and Anthropology from the University of Kansas and received her MA in international education and nonprofit management from SIT Graduate Institute in Vermont.

 Director of International Risk Management